How to Look Less Tired: Quick and Easy At-Home Solutions

 1. Hydrate

-3. Brighten, Smooth and Tone:
+3. Brighten, Smooth & Tone

 Look More Energized with Makeup

-5. Makeup Primer:
+5. Makeup Primer

 Consider using a makeup primer to create a perfect, hydrated canvas before you apply your foundation.
 A good makeup primer can do the following:

-• smooth fine lines and protect skin
+• Soften fine lines

-• add antioxidants and vitamins
+• Add antioxidants and skin-loving vitamins

 Watch this video on how a makeup primer works.

-Check Out Your Lifestyle Routine
+Lifestyle Routine

 Look Less Tired: FAQ's

-Q: Why do my eyes look dull?
+Question: Why do my eyes look dull?

-A: It could be that your eye color is fading with age.
+Answer: It could be that your eye color is fading with age.
 There are a few tips you can try to perk up your eye color and make them look brighter too.
 Click here to read about eye beauty tips that can help.

 You might be interested in: